 INTRODUCING A KITTEN TO A NEW HOUSEHOLD

 Introducing a kitten to a new household should be a gradual process.
 If you obtain a kitten that has been properly socialized by the breeder in the first place it will much easier to integrate into your household.
 You should prepare for the new kitten well ahead of bringing him home just like you would prepare for a new baby.
+It is important to continue using the same brand of food and type of litter the kitten has been use to in their previous household.
+Remember like young toddlers/puppies, your kitten may have the occasional accident which is to be expected and perfectly normal.
+When this happens, gently remind your kitten where the litter box is by placing him in it and/or placing another litter box in the spot where the kitten had the accident.
 Kitten Proofing Your Home prior to your kitten's arrival is essential.

 Kittens are curious creatures capable of jumping onto high surfaces or squeezing into the smallest of spaces.
 To protect your kitten in his new environment, and to safeguard your belongings, kitten-proof your house.

 Use childproof latches to keep little paws from prying open cabinets

 Keep medications, cleaners, chemicals, and laundry supplies on high shelves.
 Keep trash cans covered or inside a latched cabinet

 Check for and block any small spaces, nooks, or holes inside cabinetry or behind washer/dryer units.
 Make sure your kitten hasn't jumped into the dryer before you turn it on.

 Keep foods out of reach (even if the food isn't harmful, the wrapper could be)